wiktorwiktor12/ConsoleLogonHook/README.md

 > [!WARNING]
 > **THIS PROJECT IS IN EARLY DEVELOPMENT AND MIGHT BE UNSTABLE**
 >
-> You may encounter issues using a microsoft account, this will work perfectly on local accounts
+> You may encounter issues using a Microsoft account, however, this will work perfectly fine on local accounts.
 >
 > Disabling the lockscreen and the <kbd>CTRL</kbd> <kbd>Alt</kbd> <kbd>Del</kbd> logon keybinds is recommended as they're not fully implemented yet.
 >